botlang/botlang-js/README.md

 $ docker run -it 'botlang:botlang-js' npm start
 ```

+### Builtin webserver
+Botlang.js provides a lightweight web-server for rapid development.
+Call `npm run web` to spawn the server or run `docker-compose up` to use the containerized version.

 ### Usage in your own application
 ```js
   import * as fs from 'fs';